markusmeresma/SEM-coursework/use-cases/cities/use-case-22.md

 ### Trigger

-A request for population on the top N populated capital cities in the world where N is provided by the user.
+A request for population on the top N populated capital cities in a region where N is provided by the user.

 ## MAIN SUCCESS SCENARIO

-1. The user requests population information about the top N populated capital cities in a continent where N is provided by the user.
+1. The user requests population information about the top N populated capital cities in a region where N is provided by the user.
-2. The user gets the top N populated capital cities in a continent information.
+2. The user gets the top N populated capital cities in a region information.
 3. The user takes out the information about the city population.
 4. The user provides report about population information.